-Taking reservations for April 2024
+Taking reservations for Fall 2024

 1/4 -1/2 - whole Grass-Fed Beef starting at $5 per Lbs.

-Processed to your specifications, locally and USDA inspected
+Processed to your specifications, locally and USDA-inspected

 Our cattle are raised with Care-Transparency-Integrity and Gutierrez Family Farms Values Locally sourced Grass-Fed beef raised in an environment free of stress that simply grazes.